-Golf tournaments present a huge opportunity to bring in loads of money and develop relationships with golfers in your area.
-Hosting a golf tournament is tough though, they require so much careful thought and planning to get right.
+Golf tournaments present a huge opportunity to bring in extra money and develop relationships with golfers in your area.
+Hosting a golf tournament is tough, they require so much careful thought and planning to get right.
+As you look ahead, take your events to the next level and create a memorable experience for every attendee single attendee.
+Here’s a list of easy-to-implement golf tournament ideas that you can consider moving forward.

 1. Put a face and story to your fundraising